 It also gives squirrels chewing exercise, as well as delivering natural protein from essential fatty acids that are important for their dietary components.

 However, it’s important to remember that peanuts are not nuts and contain poor nutritional value.
 So don’t overdo it and feed them too often, the invisible toxic mold inside the peanut shell can cause harm.
+Read this article to find out whether the shells are good for squirrels and why they love them.

 Why Are Peanuts Bad for Squirrels?